influxdata/flux/README.md

     [1,1,2]                  // an array of integers
     {foo: "str", bar: false} // an object with two keys and their values

-    // Values can be assigned to identifers x = 5.0
+    // Values can be assigned to identifiers x = 5.0
     x + 3.0 // 8.0